Invesco Ltd. Sells 19,689 Shares of The Southern Company (NYSE:SO)

-Invesco Ltd. lowered its stake in shares of The Southern Company (NYSE:SO – Free Report) by 0.3% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 5,697,140 shares of the utilities provider’s stock after selling 19,689 shares during the period.
-Invesco Ltd. owned 0.52% of Southern worth $368,719,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Invesco Ltd. lowered its stake in shares of The Southern Company (NYSE:SO – Free Report) by 0.3% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 5,697,140 shares of the utilities provider’s stock after selling 19,689 shares during the quarter.
+Invesco Ltd. owned about 0.52% of Southern worth $368,719,000 as of its most recent SEC filing.

 Southern Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 6th.
-Investors of record on Tuesday, February 20th will be paid a dividend of $0.70 per share.
-This represents a $2.80 annualized dividend and a yield of 4.21%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 6th.
+Stockholders of record on Tuesday, February 20th will be paid a $0.70 dividend.
+This represents a $2.80 annualized dividend and a dividend yield of 4.21%.
 The ex-dividend date is Friday, February 16th.
-Southern’s payout ratio is 77.14%.
+Southern’s payout ratio is presently 77.14%.

 The Southern Company, through its subsidiaries, engages in the generation, transmission, and distribution of electricity.
 The company also develops, constructs, acquires, owns, and manages power generation assets, including renewable energy projects and sells electricity in the wholesale market; and distributes natural gas in Illinois, Georgia, Virginia, and Tennessee, as well as provides gas marketing services, gas distribution operations, and gas pipeline investments operations.